wso2/docs-is/en/identity-server/next/docs/deploy/security/encrypt-passwords-with-cipher-tool.md

     key_password = "$secret{keystore_password}"
     ```

 3. Add the following `[secrets]` configurations at the bottom of the `deployment.toml` file in the `<IS_HOME>/repository/conf/` directory.
-Give an alias for the password type followed by the actual password.
-The following example lists the most common passwords in configuration files.
+Give an alias for the password type followed by the actual password enclosed within square brackets `[]` as shown below.

     ```toml
     [secrets]